Top 10 Q & A

 Infant (2yr. and under) Free

-The admission rate includes the self-guided tour, access to the 4km nature trail network, access to the main observation area as well as the picnic and playground areas.
+The admission rate includes the self-guided tour, access to the interpretive nature trail network (close to 4km) and access to the observation, picnic and playground areas.

 Q: Can we walk alpacas ?